 The usual ‘traffic’ pattern for Spaceship Earth is that guests ride it as soon as they enter the park.
 It is right there at the front of the park and so it is tempting to do that.
 But if the wait time is over 15 minutes long then think again.
 Try and ride it later in the day before you go into World Showcase when the lines are usually much shorter.

 This is the only ride at Disney World, and possibly anywhere, to provide motion sickness bags for guests!
 This gives you an idea of why this Epcot ride is not quite as popular as Disney had hoped.
-It is a motion simulator ride which shows what an astronaut may experience on a journey to Mars.
+It is a motion simulator ride which speculates about what an astronaut may experience on a journey to Mars.
+Obviously, this requires quite a stretch of the imagination, but it is well worth trying this Epcot ride.

 Mission Space rarely has long lines, particularly for the motion simulator version so no particular tactics are needed to avoid the lines.